DaroHacka/LoomFinder-2.0/README.md

 - If you need more time to evaluate whether you want to save the author because you need to read the extract first, you can modify the main.py.
 A single line comment # will guide you.
 By default, I set it to 10 seconds because the user might not want to press any key, and by the time they read the book title, the author, and the extract, the program would have terminated.
 For me personally 60 seconds is ideal.

 - Mind that if you want to run loomfinder from anywhere in the terminal, you can.
 However, if you want to save the author from anywhere when asked by the program, you need to change the file=Authors_list.txt in the utilities.py file to your own path.
+Otherwise you need to be in the LoomFinder main folder.

 -------------------
 I decided to segment LoomFinder 2.0 into multiple files to better manage future implementations.
 This structure allows for: